Creating Your First Course

 - Toggle This is a paid course to require payment before enrollment

-- Set a price and currency (EUR, USD, GBP, CHF, CAD, AUD)
+- Set a price and currency (EUR, USD, GBP)

 - Requires a connected Stripe account — see Integrations